Will Smith (pitcher): Kansas City Royals (2012–2013)

-Milwaukee Brewers
+Milwaukee Brewers (2014–2016)

 Smith was traded to the Milwaukee Brewers in exchange for Norichika Aoki on December 5, 2013.
 Smith had a 1–3 win–loss record and a 3.70 earned run average (ERA) in 2014.
-In the May 22nd game against the Atlanta Braves, Smith was sent to pitch in relief of Brandon Kintzler in a botched double switch despite Smith not having warmed up in the bullpen.
+In the May 22 game against the Atlanta Braves, Smith was sent to pitch in relief of Brandon Kintzler in a botched double switch despite Smith not having warmed up in the bullpen.
 Smith ended up pitching with only eight warmup pitches from the mound and gave up the go-ahead run in the same inning.

 On May 21, 2015, he was ejected from a game vs the Atlanta Braves for having a foreign substance on his right arm.
 He was suspended for eight games, pending his appeal and his suspension was subsequently reduced to six games.
 Smith had a 7–2 win–loss record and a 2.70 ERA in 2015.

 During spring training in 2016, Smith tore the lateral collateral ligament in his knee.
 He returned to the Brewers on June 2.
 By the end of the month of July, Smith had appeared in 27 games for Milwaukee, serving as the set-up man.
 He had 1–3 win–loss record and a 3.68 earned run average (ERA) in those 27 appearances.

-San Francisco Giants
+San Francisco Giants (2016, 2018–2019)

 On August 1, 2016, the Brewers traded Smith to the San Francisco Giants for Phil Bickford and Andrew Susac.
 He made 26 appearances with the Giants, finishing with a 1–1 win–loss record and a 2.95 earned run average (ERA).

 On March 20, 2017, Smith was diagnosed with possible UCL damage in his left elbow, but no structural damage.
 He returned to California to seek second opinions with doctors, who petitioned that Smith would require surgery.
 On March 24, it was reported that Smith elected to have Tommy John surgery on his elbow, ending his 2017 season with the Giants.

 In 2018, he returned to action in mid-season and was used as a setup man and the closer.
 He appeared in 54 games, finishing with a 2–3 win–loss record and a 2.55 earned run average (ERA) to go along with 14 saves (14/18 in save opportunities).

 In 2019, Smith was named the Giants' closer.
 He was selected to the All Star Game in 2019 after he converted 23 of 23 save opportunities in the first half of the season.
 For the season, he was 6–0 with 34 saves (3rd in the NL) and a 2.76 ERA, and 96 strikeouts in 65.1 innings.